wleddy/shotglass2/README.md

 It's possible to override the files in the default 'static' folder by creating your own versions in a folder outside of the shotglass repo.
 [Read more here](/docs/takeabeltof/content_override.md).

-## Database Access and Utility functions
+## Utility Functions and Database Access

 Database access and some utility functions are grouped in the 'takeabeltof' package.
 [Read more here.](/docs/takeabeltof/index.md)